Travel across Asia with the best Indonesian movies to watch now. These movies set in Indonesia are sure to take you there and teach you more.

 Things get worse when, while out on the water, the boat is bombed by Japanese fighters.
 Three women find themselves swimming to the shores of the Indonesian island of Sumatra.

 They are then captured by Japanese soldiers and taken to a prison camp deep in the jungle.
-They find themselves among other survivors from all over the world, suffering brutal conditions, sickness, and death.

 In order to keep everyone from losing their spirit, one woman begins a vocal orchestra.
 Over time, the courageous captives find their resolve to try and outlast the war and reunite with their families.